All Israel

 Italy’s foreign minister offered his country’s military assistance for any peacekeeping efforts needed in the region.
 "The peace is near," Antonio Tajani said on Friday on 𝕏. "Italy, which has always supported the US plan, is ready to do its part to consolidate the ceasefire, deliver new humanitarian aid, and participate in the reconstruction of Gaza.
 We are also ready to send troops if an international peacekeeping force is created to reunify Palestine."

-Turkish President Recep Tayyip Erdogan also expressed his satisfaction on Thursday with the outcome of the Israel-Hamas ceasefire talks, which led to a ceasefire agreement for Gaza.
-He emphasized that Turkey will closely oversee the strict enforcement of the deal and remain actively involved in supporting the process.
+Turkish President Recep Tayyip Erdoğan on Thursday expressed satisfaction with the outcome of the Israel-Hamas ceasefire talks, which resulted in a ceasefire agreement for Gaza.
+He emphasized that Turkey would closely monitor the implementation of the deal and remain actively engaged in supporting the process.

-EU High Representative for Foreign Affairs and Security Policy Kaja Kallas called the agreement on the first phase of the Gaza peace deal “a significant breakthrough.”
+European Union High Representative for Foreign Affairs and Security Policy Kaja Kallas called the agreement in the first phase of the Gaza peace deal “a significant breakthrough.”

-She affirmed the EU’s commitment to ensuring the safe delivery of humanitarian aid to the Gaza Strip and emphasized that the current moment must be used to advance a two-state solution.
+She reaffirmed the EU’s commitment to ensuring the safe delivery of humanitarian aid to the Gaza Strip and emphasized that the current moment should be used to advance a two-state solution.

 The All Israel News Staff is a team of journalists in Israel.